michaelromagne/awesome_cheatsheets/kubectl_newbie.md

   <img src="/img/kubectl2.png" width=300 />
 </p>

-Recently I began working with [Okteto](https://github.com/okteto/okteto) to spawn VMs in a Kubernetes cluster and train Fraud Detection models with more computing power, in a replicable environment.
-It was the occasion for me to start playing with kubectl.
-I learned a few useful commands using [RehanSaeed cheatsheet](https://github.com/RehanSaeed/Kubernetes-Cheat-Sheet).
+By working with [Okteto](https://github.com/okteto/okteto) then running jobs on Kubernetes clusters, I started to use kubectl.
+I learned a few useful commands using [RehanSaeed cheatsheet](https://github.com/RehanSaeed/Kubernetes-Cheat-Sheet) and I am centralizing the most common commands here.

 I'll centralize the few commands I actually use here.